Open Access publishing

 The idea behind open access is the unlimited sharing and reuse of publications.
 This is done by making the research results accessible free of charge.
 As a researcher you have benefits when publishing in open access: more visibility for your publication, reuse of your work, wider distribution to peers and a higher chance of citation.
 The TU Delft Open Access policy stipulates that you as an author must deposit an open access version of your article in the TU Delft Repository.

 The objectives for Open Access are part of the Open Science 2020-2024 Strategic Plan.
 TU Delft Library successfully develops in collaboration with researchers, board members, financiers and publishers instruments that make open access publishing possible.
-In addition to the publishing agreements, these are TU Delft Open Publishing, TU Delft Repository and 4TU.ResearchData
+In addition to the publishing agreements, these are:

 TU Delft Library has many bilateral and national agreements with publishers that ensure that you, as a researcher, do not incur publication costs and that you meet with the requirements of your financier.
 Detailed information about the national agreements can be found on open.access.nl.

 On the UKB Journal Browser you can directly detect in which journal you can publish open access at no costs.
 Many researchers use allready the publishing agreements.
-In 2019, TU Delft published more than 66% of all peer reviewed articles open access.
+In 2022, TU Delft published 98% of all peer reviewed articles open access.

 Do these agreements not offer you the possibility to publish your publication open access?
 TU Delft Library can help you by paying (part of) the costs from the Open Access Fund, which has existed since 2008.

 Important Funders such as NWO, ERC and the European Union demand that open access should be published by their funded research.
-These requirements will be tightened by Plan-S from 2021 onwards Important open access sources.
+These requirements have been tightened by Plan-S from 2021 onwards Important open access sources.

-- NARCIS – national platform with access to 894.900 open access publications and data from Dutch Universities and research institutions
+- Netherlands Research Portal – national platform with access to open access publications and data from Dutch Universities and research institutions (formerly Narcis)

-- OpenAire – European science platform with access to 48,9 million publications from 3.000 repositories
+- OpenAire – European science platform with access to 79,1 million open access publications

-- ArXiv – is the largest source of e-prints from natural scientists with 1.8 million publications.
-TU Delft is an official sponsor of ArXiv 2018-2022
+- ArXiv – is the largest source of pre-prints from natural scientists with 2,3 million publications.
+TU Delft is an official sponsor of ArXiv

 Do you have any questions or would you like to know more?
 Contact via firstname.lastname@example.org